VMI-ETH/newsletter/contents/Jun-2023/content.md

 ### Join the VMI Executive Board

-With the semester almost over, many of you might wonder what they will TA next semester, or which courses they might want to teach.
+With the semester almost over, many of you might be starting to think about which courses you might want to teach next semester.

 Have you considered joining the VMI board?
-At the VMI board, you get exciting insights into politics at ETHZ and our department, and you can organize fun events for your colleagues - such as the summer retreat!
+You'll get exciting insights into politics at ETHZ and our department, and you can organise fun events for your colleagues - such as the summer retreat!

-Work on the VMI board can be voluntarily, but can also be compensated with teaching or credit points!
+Work on the VMI board can be voluntary, but can also be compensated with teaching or credit points!
 Get in touch: [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch)

 ### Summer Retreat 2023